Dak Prescott Injury Update: Season Could Be Over After Horrifying Ankle Break For Cowboys Quarterback

 Dak Prescott’s season could be in doubt after the Dallas Cowboys quarterback suffered a horrifying ankle injury in Sunday’s game against the New York Giants.

-Prescott went down in the third quarter of the contest, needing to be carted off the field as he was in obvious pain.
-He wiped away tears as the medical cart took him to the locker room, giving a salute to fans.
-The team said that he was being taken from the locker room and immediately transported to a local hospital.
+Prescott went down in the third quarter, needing to be carted off the field as he was in obvious pain.
+He wiped away tears as the medical cart took him to the locker room.
+He was able to give a salute to fans.
+The team said that he was being taken from the locker room to a local hospital.

-Prescott was scrambling and trying to avoid a tackle when he was taken down hard and his ankle visibly broken.
+Prescott was scrambling on the play and trying to avoid a tackle when he was taken down hard and his ankle appeared to be broken.
+He remained on the turf as the team’s medical staff rushed to attend to him.

 On the day Alex Smith returns from 23 months of missing football, and nearly losing his leg, Dak Prescott goes down with a broken ankle and is carted off in tears.